 Homesickness is real when you’re an expat.
-There are some days where you miss home, people, food, etc. and looking at a photobook can make you smile and brighten your day.
+There are some days when you miss home, people, food, etc. and looking at a photobook can make you smile and brighten your day.

-I like old-fashioned photo books that you get in a bookshop and you fill them with pictures, stickers, etc. because you put more heart and effort into it.
+I like old-fashioned photo books that you get in a bookshop and you fill them with pictures, stickers, etc. because you put more heart and effort into them.

-It’s also easier to deliver as you can add your friend’s address, and it’ll be delivered to her straightway.
+It’s also easier to deliver as you can add your friend’s address, and it’ll be delivered to her straight away.

 Coffee table books